AIResearchLab/JetsonNano-ROS2/docs/u18-humble-Docker-Desktop.md

 ## Ubuntu Installation

-1. Follow the instructions [here](https://github.com/Qengineering/Jetson-Nano-Ubuntu-20-image?tab=readme-ov-file#bare-image) to download the bare Ubuntu 20.04 image for Jetson Nano.
+1. Follow the instructions [here](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#write) to download the Offical Jetpack image for Jetson Nano.
 2. Boot the SD card using the downloaded image and [balenaEtcher](https://etcher.balena.io/).
 3. Insert the SD card to Jetson Nano and bootup the device.
-If prompted, username is 'jetson' and password is 'jetson'.
+Follow the onscreen instructions and set computer as nano, username as 'jetson' and password as 'jetson'.
 4. Login to the system and run following commands to update the system.
    ```bash
    sudo apt update